anandbio/Practical-Biochemistry/practical.md

 1. Draw a pencil line at least 5 cm away from the narrow end (this is the origin line) of Whatmann No. 1 filter paper (cut according to size of your chromatography chamber, which could be a glass beaker).
 Label the spots where samples will be loaded.
 Load the standard and unknown sugar samples with the help of a capillary tube (10 µl), such that the diameter of the sample spot does not exceed 3-4 mm.
 Dry the spots using a hair dryer.
 2. Place the spotted paper in a chromatographic chamber containing the developing solvent (if the size of the chromatography chamber is big, you need to pre-saturate the chamber with the developing solvent).
 The origin line should be 2 cm above the solvent level.
 3. When the solvent front is about to approach the top end, remove the chromatogram from the chamber and immediately mark the solvent front using a pencil.
 Air-dry the chromatogram at room temperature.
 4. Dip the chromatogram in aniline hydrogen phthalate reagent and incubate for 10 min at 110°C in an oven.
 Hexose sugars appear as brown colored spots while pentose sugars form pink spots.
 Disaccharides react slowly as compared to monosaccharide’s with spray reagent.
 Outline the spots with a pencil.
-Measure the distance in centimeters from the origin to the center of the outlined spot and calculate the Rf value for the amino = distance moved by the amino acid (cm) / distance moved by the mobile phase (cm) 5.
-Compare the Rf values of unknown with that of the standard amino acids to identify the acids.
+Measure the distance in centimeters from the origin to the center of the outlined spot and calculate the Rf value for the amino = distance moved by the amino acid (cm) / distance moved by the mobile phase (cm).
+5. Compare the Rf values of unknown with that of the standard amino acids to identify the acids.
 Rf unknown amino acid.

 #### Paper Chromatography of purines and pyrimidines